RozalinaZaharieva/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 ## Variable Scope

 Each variable has a scope in which it exists, called **variable scope**.
 This scope determines the lifetime of the variable, viz. the scope where be able to use.
-In the Java language, a variable scope begins from the line in which we **defined it** and ends with the first closing curly bracket **`}`** (of the method, of the **`if` statement**, etc.).Thus, it is important to know that **any variable defined inside the body of `if` statement will not be available outside of it**, unless we have defined it above in the code.
+In the Java language, a variable scope begins from the line in which we **defined it** and ends with the first closing curly bracket **`}`** (of the method, of the **`if` statement**, etc.).
+Thus, it is important to know that **any variable defined inside the body of `if` statement will not be available outside of it**, unless we have defined it above in the code.

 In the example below we will get an **error**, because on the last line we are trying to print the variable **`salary`** that is defined inside the **`if` statement**, and we do not have access to it outside the if statement (in this case we will receive notification from the **IDE** about variable scope).